andrewsonin/andrewsonin.github.io/content/blog/00001-from-discrete-to-smooth.md

 then **convex optimization solvers** will likely give reliable global minima efficiently.

-> 🧠 You can verify convexity by checking that the Hessian is positive semi-definite, or by using composition rules (see [Boyd & Vandenberghe, Ch.
-3](https://web.stanford.edu/~boyd/cvxbook/)).
+> 🧠 You can verify convexity by checking that the Hessian is positive semi-definite, or by using composition rules (see <a href="https://web.stanford.edu/~boyd/cvxbook/" target="_blank" rel="noreferrer external">Boyd & Vandenberghe</a>).

 If convexity cannot be guaranteed — say, due to regularization or relaxations — the solver may fail or return local minima.